Sufism in India: Suhrawardiyyah

 Consequently, it was Abu Najib as-Suhrawardi's nephew that helped bring the Suhrawardiyyah to mainstream awareness.
 Abu Hafs Umar as-Suhrawardi (d.
 1243) wrote numerous treatises on Sufi theories.
 Most notably, the text trans.
 "Gift of Deep Knowledge: Awa'rif al-Mar'if" was so widely read that it became a standard book of teaching in Indian madrasas.
 This helped spread the Sufi teachings of the Suhrawardiyya.
 Abu Hafs was a global ambassador of his time.
 From teaching in Baghdad to diplomacy between the Ayyubid rulers in Egypt and Syria, Abu Hafs was a politically involved Sufi leader.
 By keeping cordial relations with the Islamic empire, Abu Hafs's followers in India continued to approve of his leadership and approve political participation of Sufi orders.

 Kubrawiyyah

 This order was founded by Abu'l Jannab Ahmad, nicknamed Najmuddin Kubra (d.
-1221) who was from the border between Uzbekistan and Turkmenistan This Sufi saint was a widely acclaimed teacher with travels to Turkey, Iran, and Kashmir.
-His education also fostering generations of students who became saints themselves.
+1221), who was from the border between Uzbekistan and Turkmenistan.
+This Sufi saint was a widely acclaimed teacher with travels to Turkey, Iran, and Kashmir.
+His education also fostered generations of students who became saints themselves.
 This order became important in Kashmir during the late 14th century.
-Kubra and his students made significant contributions to Sufi literature with mystical treatises, mystical psychology, and instructional literature such as text "al-Usul al-Ashara" and "Mirsad ul Ibad."
+Kubra and his students made significant contributions to Sufi literature with mystical treatises, mystical psychology, and instructional literature such as the texts al-Usul al-Ashara and Mirsad ul Ibad.
 These popular texts regarding are still mystic favorites in India and in frequent study.
 The Kubrawiya remains in Kashmir - India and within Huayy populations in China.